gregorizeidler/credit-risk-model/README.md

 - **"What-if" scenario analysis** to assess variable impact.
 - Allows users to **adjust financial parameters** to evaluate prediction robustness.

+### 🛡️ Virtual Assistant for Project Insights
+- A **Virtual Assistant** powered by GPT-4 enables interactive Q&A about any aspect of the project.
+- Leverages all available project data (client details, approval criteria, model performance, etc.) to provide detailed, data-driven responses.
+- Example questions:
+  - "Should I approve client 123?
+Why or why not?"
+  - "Which model is best for predicting credit risk in our dataset?"

 ### 📊 Report Generation
 - Generates **detailed reports** in **HTML format** with:
   - **Statistical summaries**, **model comparisons**, and **visual explanations**.

+### 🧠 Executive Summary with AI
+- Uses **GPT-4** to generate high-level executive summaries of model performance.
+- Summarizes:
+  - **Key model metrics** (accuracy, AUC-ROC, precision, recall, etc.).
+  - **SHAP insights** on key features influencing credit risk decisions.
+  - **Client distribution analysis** (approved vs. rejected clients based on credit utilization and financial stability score).
+  - **Recommendations** based on AI-driven insights.
+- Provides both **technical** and **operational** reports tailored to different stakeholders.

 ## 🛠️ Installation Guide